hustcer/nushell.github.io/.ebook-pub/commands/while.md

 ## Parameters

-- `cond`: condition to check
+- `cond`: Condition to check.
-- `block`: block to loop if check succeeds
+- `block`: Block to loop if check succeeds.

 ## Input/output types: